bmarsh9/gapps/README.md

 ### Things to know
-- Authentication is fully functioning but authorization is not complete.
-In other words, the roles assigned to users are not respected.
-There is a ticket open to address this
 - The mitigation details of the controls are not documented.
 So it won't tell you how to mitigate a specific control.
 This requires a ton of work to complete but there is a ticket
 - Difficulty to Implement (dtc) is a field attached to the controls and every single control is labeled as "Easy" (that doesn't actually mean it is easy).
 This also requires a ton of work to update.